CERT-Polska/mquery/docs/users.md

 **Step 4: reload and done**

 Reload the page.
 You should be redirected to your login page.
-Enter password you've configured, and if everything was set-up correctly, you should be back as a logged in user.
+Enter the password you've configured, and if everything was set-up correctly, you should be back as a logged in user.